20n/act/wikiServices/README.md

 ```

 The `-l` option installs a set of L4 projections, and can be omitted if necessary.
 This command will output any missing
-molecule renderings to the rendering cache at `/mnt/data-level1/data/reachables-explorer-rendering-cache/`.
+molecule renderings to the rendering cache at `data/reachables-explorer-rendering-cache/`.
 It
-depends on a Virtuoso RDF store process being available to find synonyms and MeSH headings; **the target of these requests
+depends on a Virtuoso RDF store process being available to find synonyms and MeSH headings;
-is hardcoded as `chimay`, so this needs DNS in order to work without modification.**  The Virtuoso host can be changed
-in `act.installer.pubchem.PubchemMeshSynonyms`.
+The Virtuoso host is assumed to be `localhost:8890` and if it is different setup an ssh tunnel appropriately.
+(If you followed the instructions in the [architecture doc](https://github.com/20n/act/wiki/Architecture:-On-Azure#buildup-notes), you should already have a virtuoso host running.)

 ### Enrich the Reachables with Patents ###